klemenjak/YoMoPie/README.md

 ### init_yomopi

-**Description**: Initializes the YoMoPi object.
+**Description**: Initialises the YoMoPie object.
 Sets the GPIO mode, disables GPIO warnings and defines pin 19 as output.
 Also opens a new SPI connection via the SPI device (0,0), sets the SPI speed to 62500 Hz and sets the SPI mode to 1.
-Finaly the function set_lines is called to set the MMODE, WATMODE and VAMODE.
+Finally, the function set_lines is called to set the MMODE, WATMODE and VAMODE.

 **Parameters**: None.